Pippa Garner: Work

 In 2017, Garner had a solo show at Redling Fine Art, Los Angeles where she presented sculptures, drawings, and videos.

 A selected retrospective was on view at JOAN gallery in Los Angeles in November and December 2021.

 Immaculate Misconceptions

-Garner is known for her Immaculate Misconceptions projects that she has been creating throughout her artistic practice.
+Garner was known for her Immaculate Misconceptions projects that she created throughout her artistic practice.
 The series consists of hundreds of inventions, most of them involving repurposing household consumer products into gadgets or absurd devices.
 For example the ironic "Hurl-A-Burger" machine is a type of catapult designed to "promote cultural exchange" by launching fast food over international border walls.

+Death

+Garner died on December 30, 2024, following a battle with leukemia.
+She was 82.